 - Social Security.
 Married couples have many more options for collecting Social Security benefits.
 You can either collect your own benefits or take a payment equal to 50% of your spouse’s benefit — even if that’s more than you’d be entitled to on your own.
 You can also choose to delay your own benefits to increase the payout and take the spousal benefit in the meantime.
 Even a nonworking spouse who has never contributed to Social Security at all can still collect spousal benefits.

 The Risk of Divorce

 Perhaps the greatest financial risk of getting married is the possibility of ending up divorced.
 While being married is generally better for your wallet than being single, getting a divorce cancels that benefit — and then some.

-Zagorsky, the author of the study, says this could happen because many couples separate first before they officially divorce, taking on the additional cost of maintaining separate households.
+Zagorsky, the author of the study, says that could happen because many couples separate before they officially divorce, taking on the additional cost of maintaining separate households.
 Another possibility is that the stress of a failing marriage hurts each spouse’s ability to work and earn money.

 The impact of divorce continues long after a couple splits up.
 The newly single people see their wealth start to creep upward again within a year, but it doesn’t increase very fast.
 Even 10 years after a divorce, their median wealth is still below $10,000 — less than the $11,000 average for people who stayed single.

 The Role of Parenthood